fighting45/STYXY-exchange-backend/README.md

 ### 1. **POST /profiles**

-This route is used to create a new user profile.
+This route is used to create a new user profile, when successfully created it sends the created profile and the access token valid for "15min" as a response.

 - **Request Body**:
   - `email`: The email of the user (e.g., `"me1@gmail.com"`).